 Please keep your home clean.
 When you take care of the cleaning on a regular basis, you will have it a lot easier and your home will be more comfortable.
 Here are some tips on what to pay attention to.

-Living in a shared flat is at its best a life experience that provides you with a lifetime of friends and memories.
-Be right at home but keep your flat mates in mind too.
-Agree on cleaning days and shifts together.
+Living in a shared apartment is at its best a life experience that provides you with a lifetime of friends and memories.
+Agree on cleaning days and shifts together with your flat mate.
 To make the planning easier you can use this cleaning schedule.
 Common ground rules provide a good framework for comfortable living!

 Basic cleaning equipment includes: